Neural Directional Filtering Using a Compact Microphone Array: Evaluation in Simulated Anechoic Environments

 \subsubsection{Power Patterns and Frequency Processing Mechanisms}

 Figure~\ref{fig:narrowband_bp} shows the power pattern estimates for the $3^\textrm{rd}$- and $6^\textrm{th}$-order patterns.
 The \ac{NDF} effectively learns the mainlobe of these highly directive patterns, demonstrating strong spatial modeling capabilities.
-However, learning the sidelobe regions—particularly the nulls—remains challenging and exhibits larger deviations.
+However, the null positions exhibit larger deviations.
 The narrowband results further indicate that the learned mainlobe patterns are largely frequency-invariant.
 This observation motivates a closer examination of the \ac{NDF} model’s frequency processing mechanisms.
-Specifically, we aim to determine whether the model processes each frequency band primarily by utilizing local or global spectral information.
+Specifically, we aim to determine whether the model processes each frequency band primarily using local information or exploiting cross-band spectral structure.
 Furthermore, we investigate whether the observed frequency invariance of the learned patterns persists at frequencies well above the aliasing limit, thereby mitigating spatial aliasing effects.
 To this end, we employ a microphone array with a diameter of 6~\unit{\cm} for the subsequent experiments.
 With this configuration, spatial aliasing begins above 5.6~\unit{\kilo\hertz}, allowing us to test the model’s performance under narrowband conditions both below and above this frequency.
 The model is trained and evaluated using data corresponding to this larger array.

 We designed the experiment shown in Figure~\ref{fig:bandpass_diagram}.
 We use the speech test sets described in Section~\ref{ssec:datasets_details}, and the corresponding microphone array signals undergo bandpass filtering before being processed by the \ac{NDF} model, which was trained using broadband speech signals.
 Based on preliminary studies, we set the bandwidth of the bandpass filter to 500~\unit{\hertz}.
 The mask provided by the \ac{NDF} model is then applied to the unprocessed reference microphone signal.
 In this way, we can force the \ac{NDF} model to use limited frequency bands.